ocaml/v2.ocaml.org/site/learn/tutorials/lists.md

 Note semicolons separate the element, not commas.
 The empty list is written `[]`.
 The type of this list of integers is `int list`.

-A list has a *head* (the first element) and a *tail* (the list consisting of the rest of the elements).
+A list, if it is not empty, has a *head* (the first element) and a *tail* (the list consisting of the rest of the elements).
 The head is an element, and the tail is a list, so in the above example, the head is the integer `1` while the tail is the *list* `[2; 3]`.
 An empty list has neither a head nor a tail.
 Here are some more lists:

 ```ocamltop
 [];;